Kadampanad: Religious

-St. Thomas Orthodox Cathedral (Kadampanad Church),St. John’s Orthodox Syrian Church Thuvayoor, St. George Malankara Catholic Church, Shalom Marthoma Church, St. Andrew's Marthoma Church, St. Mary's orthodox church kadampanad north, St. Thomas Catholic Church, St. Mary’s Catholic Church, St. Thomas Marthoma Church, St. Peter's Marthoma Church, Lourdes Matha Church and St. James CSI Church are the Christian devotional centres in this panchayath.The Church of God at Thuvayoor is the first Pentecostal church in Kerala.
+St. Thomas Orthodox Cathedral (Kadampanad Church), St. John’s Orthodox Syrian Church Thuvayoor, St. George Malankara Catholic Church, Shalom Marthoma Church, St. Andrew's Marthoma Church, St. Mary's orthodox church kadampanad north, St. Thomas Catholic Church, St. Mary’s Catholic Church, St. Thomas Marthoma Church, St. Peter's Marthoma Church, Lourdes Matha Church and St. James CSI Church are the Christian devotional centres in this panchayath.The Church of God at Thuvayoor is the first Pentecostal church in Kerala.

 The Jama-ath mosques in Mannadi and Nilakkal are also part of the diverse culture of this place.

-The Kadampanad Bhagavathy Temple and the Kundom Vettuthu Malanada temple, the Maharshi Mangalam temple in Thuvayoor, the Kannankara Yakshi temple in Manjali junction, the Mudippura Devi temple, Pazhayakavu and Puthiyakavu Devi temples in Mannadi are the important temples in Kadampanad Panchayath.
+The Kadampanad Bhagavathy Temple and the Kundom Vettuthu Malanada temple, Kochuveettil Bhagavathy temple, the Maharshi Mangalam temple in Thuvayoor, the Kannankara Yakshi temple in Manjali junction, the Mudippura Devi temple, Pazhayakavu and Puthiyakavu Devi temples in Mannadi are the important temples in Kadampanad Panchayath.
 Kadampanad panchayath consists of 8 other temples also.

 Tourist Spots

 The memorial of Veluthambi Dalawa and the Aravakkalu Chani Cave in Mannadi are places of tourist attractions.
 The Kerala institute of folklore and folk arts also functions in Mannadi.